 Synopsis

 He opens the film with a thought-provoking proposition: "If you’re going to work with wool, get to know how a sheep lives.
 Take a walk and meet the sheep."
-In the film, Wyatt does just that, taking us on an insightful journey to understand the origins and creation of wool, from the lives of sheep to the work of London farmers and makers.
+In the film, Wyatt does just that, taking viewers on an insightful journey to understand the origins and creation of wool, from the lives of sheep to the work of London farmers and makers.

 Sheep, Actually: A film about wool and a sheep named Cow.